kissmetrics/km-support/_posts/2013-03-29-help-scout.md

 [Help Scout][help-scout] is a help desk application for customer support.

-With Help Scout **AND** KISSmetrics, you can connect the dots between customer support and revenue.
-KISSmetrics reports will help you answer:
+With Help Scout **AND** Kissmetrics, you can connect the dots between customer support and revenue.
+Kissmetrics reports will help you answer:

 * Which marketing campaigns pull in unprofitable customers that overwhelm your support team?
 * Why did customers cancel?